ciotlosm/lovelace-thermostat-dark-card/README.md

 ⭐️ this repository if you found it useful ❤️

+## Contributions

+If you'd like to contribute functionality of fixes please make sure you follow a few guidelines:
+- Submit your PR against "dev" branch
+- Make sure you have configuration example in your PR
+- Make sure you include documentation in existing README.md
+- If it's a new component make sure it includes README.md

 ## FAQ

 ### I get a error with `n.setConfig' is undefied`, how do i fix this?